 - Gain insight into searches with statistics and insights

 With a powerful out-of-the-box setup and lots of customization in the intuitive dashboard, SearchWP is a popular solution.
 The biggest downside is its lack of a free version.

 Bonus: Remove WooCommerce Features

-With Remove WooCommerce Features, you can do a few things to alter WooCommerce’s default search features:
+Our site has guides and individual plugins so that you can do a few things to alter WooCommerce’s default search features: